nilsejensen28/vss-reglemente/Readme.md

  3. If all is well, add an entry of your newest file in `VSETH_Rechtssammlung.xml`.
  4. Generate all documents and check for errors (see above).
  5. Report any errors that you cannot fix to https://gitlab.ethz.ch/vseth/0100-Reglemente/reglemente/-/issues

+## Troubleshooting

+### Your text or link contains "&"
+Unfortunately, XML uses "&" as an escape character.
+Therefore, you need to replace "&" with "&amp;" to make things work.
+See 22.07_FC.xml for an example.